alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 - 100 hashes times 4 bytes plus 1 billion vectors times 100 hashes times 4 bytes is 400 gigabytes and a rounding error.
 - 1 billion vectors times 100 hashes times 8 bytes is 800 gigabytes.

-So we need somewhere between 900 gigabytes and 1.3 terabytes for this index.
+So we need somewhere between 900 and 1300 gigabytes for this index.
 Keep in mind we can also decrease the number of hashes and use multiprobe hashing at query-time to trade-off storage and memory costs for CPU costs.

 Finally, one might ask, "what about the LSH model parameters -- you know, the random vectors and scalars -- where are they stored?"